Know Your Bugs: Three Kinds of Programming Errors

 For example, you might have a variable named FirstName that is initially set to a blank string.
 Later in your program, you might concatenate FirstName with another variable named LastName to display a full name.
 If you forgot to assign a value to FirstName, only the last name would be displayed, not the full name as you intended.

 Logic errors are the hardest to find and fix, but Visual Basic has debugging tools that make this job easier, also.
-You will learn how to find and fix logic errors in What?
-It Wasn't Supposed To Do That!
-Finding Logic Errors.
+You will learn how to find and fix logic errors in.